 What’s A2 Milk, Anyway?
 Your Questions Answered

-As A2 cow’s milk is being rolled out across America, consumers are curious about this dairy product.
-Read below for answers to some frequently asked questions.
+Now, A2 cow’s milk is being rolled out across America and is available in more and more grocery stores.
+For those curious about this dairy product, we’ve got answers to some frequently asked questions.

 What is A2 cow’s milk?

 Cow’s milk is a source of high quality proteins, casein and whey.
-Casein includes several variants, notably A1 and A2 beta-casein.
-The content of these beta-casein proteins in cow’s milk is determined by a cow’s genetic make-up.
+Casein has two common forms, known as A1 and A2 beta-casein.
 In the United States, most cow’s milk contains both A1 and A2 beta-caseins.
-However, certain cow breeds provide milk with only the A2 beta-casein protein and no A1 protein.
+However, certain cow breeds provide milk with only the A2 beta-casein protein.
 This cow’s milk is called A2 milk.
-All other components of A2 cow’s milk and traditional cow’s milk, which contains both A1 and A2 beta-caseins, are identical.
+All other components of A2 cow’s milk and traditional cow’s milk are identical.

-Proponents claim that A2 beta-casein is easier to digest than A1 beta-casein.
-They suggest that A1 beta-casein in traditional cow’s milk may cause or contribute to digestive discomfort and inflammation, which in turn increases the risk for some chronic diseases such as heart disease.
-The theory is that A2 milk may be an option for some people who believe they are lactose intolerant and experience discomfort after drinking milk, but in fact are not lactose intolerant or allergic to cow’s milk.
-For these individuals, any discomfort following cow’s milk intake may be related to sensitivity to A1 beta-casein.
+There are claims that A2 beta-casein is easier to digest than A1 beta-casein.
+These claims say that A1 beta-casein in traditional cow’s milk may cause or contribute to digestive discomfort and inflammation, which in turn increases the risk for some chronic diseases such as heart disease.
+The theory is that A2 milk may be an option for some people who believe they are lactose intolerant and experience discomfort after drinking milk, but but this discomfort may in fact be related to a sensitivity to A1 beta-casein.

-Does traditional cow’s milk, which contains A1 beta-casein, increase inflammation and chronic disease risk?
+Does traditional cow’s milk increase inflammation and chronic disease risk?

-Emerging research shows that consuming traditional dairy foods as part of a healthy eating plan has no adverse effects on inflammation.
+Emerging research shows that consuming traditional dairy foods as part of a healthy eating plan does not cause inflammation.
 Further, intake of milk and other dairy foods is associated with reduced risk of high blood pressure, cardiovascular disease, and type 2 diabetes, as well as improved body composition and bone health.

-What does the research say about the health benefits?
+What does the research say about the health benefits of A2 milk?

-To date, only a few human clinical trials, one including a pilot study in 41 adults and another investigation in 45 Chinese adults who self-reported an intolerance to milk, have compared the digestive effects of A2 cow’s milk with traditional cow’s milk.
-While some differences in digestive responses are reported, the findings from these small studies are insufficient to draw conclusions.
-More research, particularly involving a larger number of participants, is needed to substantiate claims of A2 milk’s benefits beyond those of traditional cow’s milk.
+To date, there have been only a few studies with people comparing A2 cow’s milk with traditional cow’s milk.
+One including a pilot study in 41 adults and another investigation in 45 Chinese adults who self-reported an intolerance to milk.
+While some differences in digestive responses were reported, the findings from these small studies are insufficient to draw conclusions.
+More research, particularly involving a larger number of people, is needed to support claims of A2 milk’s benefits beyond those of traditional cow’s milk.

-Should individuals clinically diagnosed with cow’s milk allergy or lactose intolerance consume A2 cow’s milk?
+Should individuals diagnosed with cow’s milk allergy or lactose intolerance consume A2 cow’s milk?

 Is there a downside to consuming A2 cow’s milk?